mealaud/mealaud.github.io/content/hobbies/clouds/weekly-weather-reports/may-2023/index.md

 ---

 {{% figure "IMG_1594.png" "100%" %}}
-Westwood Boulevard might have blocked some of the sky but what remained was pretty dark nice. :)
+Westwood Boulevard might have blocked some of the sky but what remained was pretty darn nice. :)
 {{% /figure %}}

 {{% figure "IMG_1597.png" "100%" %}}